Is the course accredited?

+The Level 3 and Level 5 versions of our TEFL course are regulated by Ofqual (UK government department) and awarded by Qualifi, a UK government-recognised awarding body.
 Our Level 5 TEFL Course is DEAC-approved as meeting the criteria for Approved Quality Curriculum (AQC) status.
 The DEAC is a U.S. Department of Education National Accreditor.
-Our course is regulated by Ofqual (UK government department) and awarded by Qualifi, a UK government recognised awarding body.

 The Distance Education Accrediting Commission was founded in 1926 and is a U.S. Department of Education National Accreditor.
 DEAC's goal is to ensure a high standard of educational quality in the distance education institutions it approves by requiring compliance with its published standards, policies and procedures.